devaparvata/ak/Digital Forensics Investigation Protocol: A Comprehensive Guide to Effective Investigation and Evidence Management.md

     Hashing and Verification: Calculate cryptographic hash values (e.g., MD5, SHA-256) for extracted artifacts to verify integrity and authenticity.
         Compare hash values of extracted artifacts against reference hashes to ensure data integrity and detect any alterations or tampering.

+1. File Carving:

+    Definition: File carving is a technique used to extract deleted or fragmented files from storage media by identifying file headers, footers, and data structures without relying on file system metadata.

+    Procedure:
+        Identify file signatures or magic numbers associated with specific file types (e.g., JPEG, PDF, ZIP) to locate potential file boundaries within raw data blocks.
+        Utilize specialized file carving tools such as Scalpel, PhotoRec, or Foremost to search for and reconstruct files based on recognized file signatures.
+        Analyze recovered files for integrity, completeness, and relevance to the investigation, considering potential file fragmentation and data corruption issues.

+2. Keyword Searching:

+    Definition: Keyword searching involves scanning storage media or device images for specific text strings, patterns, or keywords to identify relevant artifacts and files.

+    Procedure:
+        Compile a list of relevant keywords, search terms, or regular expressions based on the investigation objectives, hypotheses, and known indicators of compromise.
+        Utilize command-line tools such as grep (Unix/Linux) or FindStr (Windows) to perform keyword searches across file contents, metadata attributes, and unallocated disk space.
+        Use advanced forensic tools with built-in search capabilities to conduct keyword searches within file systems, email archives, document metadata, and other data structures.

+3. Metadata Extraction:

+    Definition: Metadata extraction involves parsing and extracting metadata attributes associated with files, documents, and artifacts to provide additional context and descriptive information.

+    Procedure:
+        Identify metadata fields relevant to the investigation, such as timestamps, file size, file attributes, author information, and location data.
+        Utilize forensic tools or custom scripts to extract metadata attributes from file headers, file system structures, and application-specific data formats.
+        Analyze extracted metadata to establish temporal relationships, identify file origins, and corroborate evidence across multiple data sources.

+4. Hashing and Verification:

+    Definition: Hashing and verification techniques involve calculating cryptographic hash values for extracted artifacts to verify integrity, authenticity, and tamper resistance.

+    Procedure:
+        Calculate hash values using cryptographic hash functions such as MD5, SHA-1, or SHA-256 for individual files, directories, or forensic images.
+        Compare hash values of extracted artifacts against reference hashes obtained from trusted sources or known hash databases to detect alterations, corruption, or tampering.
+        Document hash values and verification results to establish the integrity and reliability of extracted artifacts as digital evidence.

+5. Memory Analysis:

+    Definition: Memory analysis involves extracting and analyzing volatile memory (RAM) dumps or memory images from live systems to identify active processes, system state, and volatile artifacts.

+    Procedure:
+        Capture memory dumps using memory acquisition tools such as Volatility, Rekall, or WinPmem to preserve the contents of RAM at a specific point in time.
+        Analyze memory dumps to identify active processes, loaded modules, network connections, and artifacts indicative of malicious activity or unauthorized access.
+        Extract artifacts from memory dumps, including process memory regions, registry keys, network sockets, and malware signatures, for further analysis and investigation.

 4.5.2.3 Memory Analysis

     Memory Dump Acquisition: Capture volatile memory (RAM) dumps from live systems or memory images from hibernation files to analyze active processes and system state.